tomaarsen/SpanMarkerNER/span_marker/model_card_template.md

 <!--
 ## Bias, Risks and Limitations

-*What are the known or foreseeable issues stemming from this model?*
+*What are the known or foreseeable issues stemming from this model?
+You could also flag here known failure cases or weaknesses of the model.*
 -->

 <!--